 This change makes free agency more dynamic, trading easier, and roster management smoother, all without compromising the core rule: stay under the cap on game day.

 In the PBC, all players enter free agency unless they are designated as a Face of the Franchise (FoF).
 The purpose of the FoF rule is to celebrate, reward, and facilitate the longevity of players with a single team, while also providing mechanisms to ensure fairness and prevent exploitation of the rule.
+There is no cap on the number of FoF players a team can have.

 Additionally, the Face of the Franchise rule emphasizes the value of scouting, player development, and drafting strategies: